SEPTEMBER AT CLUNY

 CREEPERS

 The magnificent scarlet creeper crawling over and up many trees and shrubs in the garden is Tropaeolum speciosum, the ‘Flame creeper’ from Chile.
 During September it has some remaining red flowers and the blue berries on the same plant.
 This species grows from tubers and is herbaceous, dying back in the winter, growing from May onwards.
-Several Clematis flower at this time of year.
-A climbing Aconitum A. Hemsleyanium, climbs up a couple of tall sticks at No 12 as well as on the magnolia at the entrance gate and flowers in early September.
+A number of Clematis flower at this time of year.
+In early September, a climbing Aconitum A. Hemsleyanium, climbs up a couple of tall sticks at No 12 as well as on the magnolia at the entrance gate.

 HIPS & BERRIES